nephelaiio/ansible-role-debian-installer/README.md

 ## Example Playbook

-The following example will create an unattended iso for deploying vm.nephelai.io with Debian Bookwork (Debian 12) pulled from cdimage.debian.org (default)
+The following example will create an unattended iso for deploying vm.nephelai.io with Debian Bookwork (Debian 12) pulled from cdimage.debian.org (default) using online install method

 ```
 - hosts: localhost